hos-b/cpp-ref/README.md

 Compilers already optimize many cases that formally require a move-construction call in what is known as Return Value Optimization.
 Most notably, when the value returned by a function is used to initialize an object.
 In these cases, the move constructor may actually never get called.

 Note that even though rvalue references can be used for the type of any function parameter, it is seldom useful for uses other than the move constructor.
-Rvalue references are tricky, and unnecessary uses may be the source of errors quite difficult to track.
+Rvalue references are tricky, and unnecessary uses may be the source of errors quite difficult to track down.
 ### 3.7. but wait, there's more
 | member function     | implicitly defined                                                    | default definition |
 |---------------------|-----------------------------------------------------------------------|--------------------|